GET

 Example GET Response with Parameters

-The following examples response demonstrate how to accept text input from the user (via parameters
+The following example responses demonstrate how to accept text input from the user (via parameters

 ) and include that input in the final POST